 Information Included in a Job Description

 Job descriptions go well beyond simply listing the duties and tasks required to carry out a particular role.
-They often include other elements like the purpose of the position, how the employee interfaces with other staff, who he or she reports to, and what kind of travel the employee will do.
+They often include other elements like the purpose of the position, how the employee interfaces with other staff, and what kind of travel the employee will do.

 Some job descriptions will include reference to outcomes or results that the employee should generate, such as sales goals or the number of client hours charged.

 Some organizations create job descriptions based on a list of qualities and competencies that have been critical to the success of outstanding performers in that role over time.
 Since work roles evolve based on organizational needs and employee abilities, job descriptions should be updated periodically to reflect those changes.